 I laughed– because I’m used to this question—and told her “Lisa, we are baking now, this is what we are doing now; you don’t need to worry about anything else.”

-Instead of getting the answer we were looking for we got a “keep waiting.”
-As I struggled with anger and frustration and uncertainty over not getting my “what’s next” question answered, I realized my question was the same as Lisa’s.
+Instead of getting the answer we were looking for we were told: “keep waiting.”
+As I struggled with anger and frustration and uncertainty over not getting my “what’s next” question answered, I realized how alike little Lisa and I were.

 My human tendency to rush ahead and eliminate uncertainty might help me momentarily feel more at ease, but it doesn’t help me develop trust, patience, or perseverance.